 Is call tracking really worth it for SMBs?

 Yes for service businesses where calls are a primary conversion channel (legal, healthcare, home services, automotive, real estate).
-The math: a single qualified lead costs $50-200 in ad spend; without call tracking, attributing that lead to the right campaign is guesswork.
-CallRail at $45 monthly recovers its cost on the first correctly-attributed campaign decision.
-For e-commerce or pure-digital SaaS where calls are rare, call tracking matters less.
+A single qualified lead in those verticals typically costs $50-200 in ad spend; without call tracking, attributing that lead to the right campaign is guesswork.
+CallRail entry at $45 monthly recovers its cost on the first correctly-attributed campaign decision.
+For e-commerce or pure-digital SaaS where calls are rare, call tracking matters much less and a basic Google Ads call-extension setup is usually enough.

-Dynamic number insertion (DNI) is the standard call-tracking pattern: the website displays a different phone number to each visitor based on their traffic source.
-Visitor from Google Ads sees number A, visitor from organic search sees number B, etc. When a visitor calls the displayed number, the call is forwarded to the business's real phone with the original source attached.
-This gives precise attribution to ad campaigns, keywords, or even specific landing pages.
+DNI is the standard call-tracking pattern: the website displays a different phone number to each visitor based on their traffic source.
+Visitor from Google Ads sees number A, visitor from organic search sees number B, and so on.
+When a visitor calls the displayed number, the call forwards to the business's real phone with the original source attached.
+This gives precise attribution to ad campaigns, keywords, or even specific landing pages without the visitor noticing anything different.

 Should I worry about phone-number deliverability with call tracking?